Rotation.org Writing Team

 Wonderful Counselor!
 Prince of Peace!

-While other Advent Rotation lessons focus on the various actors and episodes in Jesus' Birth Story, this lesson set focuses on the following: the kind of Messiah that Isaiah taught us to look for, why God sent the Messiah into the world, and how we know Jesus is the one we have been waiting for.
+While other Advent Rotation-style lessons focus on the various actors and episodes in Jesus' Birth Story, this set of lessons focuses on what the story TEACHES US about the kind of Messiah that Isaiah taught us to look for, why God sent the Messiah into the world, and how we know Jesus is the one we have been waiting for.

 The above graphic spells out the main objective of this lesson set